finalcircuitgame-crypto/MasterVoice-New/Architecture.md

 create table public.profiles (
-  id uuid references auth.users not null primary key, email text, updated_at timestamp with time zone
+  id uuid references auth.users not null primary key, email text, updated_at timestamp with time zone, avatar_url text -- NEW: Added for profile pictures );
-);

 -- Trigger to create profile on signup